-'My Roof Is Gone': Hurricane Maria Slams Dominica, Heads For Puerto Rico
+'Potentially Catastrophic' Hurricane Maria Devastates Dominica, Heads For Puerto Rico

 "We do not know what is happening outside.
 We dare not look out," he wrote Monday evening.
 "Certainly no sleep for anyone in Dominica.
 I believe my residence may have sustained some damage."

-Then, minutes later, the prime minister posted, "Rough!
+Minutes later, the prime minister posted, "Rough!
 Rough!
 Rough!"

-This was followed by: "My roof is gone.
+Then he wrote, "My roof is gone.
 I am at the complete mercy of the hurricane.
 House is flooding."

-Skerrit later confirmed that he had been rescued.
+Skerrit later said he had been rescued.
 But the fact that the island nation's prime minister could see the roof fly off his own home highlighted the risks for the people living in the storm's path.

 "So, far the winds have swept away the roofs of almost every person I have spoken to or otherwise made contact with," he wrote.
 "The roof to my own official residence was among the first to go and this apparently triggered an avalanche of torn away roofs in the city and the countryside."